 Bedlingtons are terrier dogs disguised in a sheep’s coat.
 While they may look unique, they offer a kind of versatility not seen in many dogs.
-For instance, they’re good athletes, beautiful show dogs, top-tier workers, but also the perfect companion dog.
+For instance, they’re good athletes, beautiful show dogs, top workers, but also the perfect companion dog.

 These dogs were first bred in an English mining shire, called the Northumberland mining shire.
 The Bedlington is a true workingman’s dog, tasked to kill vermin and participate in pit fights.
 It’s actually a bit surprisingly considering their gentle nature.

 Needless to say, Bedlingtons don’t do this type of work anymore.
 Rather, they’re good-natured dogs that can be patient and easy-going.
 In the home, they’re affectionate and wouldn’t mind spending an afternoon lazying around with their owners.

 They do everything with a lot of enthusiasm, making them an ideal fit for owners that enjoy plenty of activities.
 However, they can be aggressive towards small animals, including cats and rats.
 It’s what they were bred for, after all.

 - The original grooming tradition of the Bedlington Terrier, with the ear tassels, clipped crown, and shaved head, is still a mystery.

 - They’re also called “gypsy dogs” because they frequently accompanied nomadic Roman Gypsies in the 1700s.

 - Bedlington Terriers are born with a dark coat that develops into a lighter white coat as they get older.

 23. Yorkshire Terrier